krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * Zohar Liran - What is rack anyway?
 * Ryan Wood - What is the difference between `GET` and `POST`?
-* Nicholas Cu - TOPIC
+* Nicholas Cu - What is the difference between abstraction and indirection
 * Namrata Honnavar - * What does 'semantic markup' mean?
 * Michael Gleason - Red green refactor